Achievable logoAchievable logo

 (spoiler)

-The long call has the longest time to expiration, making it the dominant leg.
+The long call has the longer time to expiration, so it’s the dominant leg.
 The names associated with this strategy are:

 • Long call spread